KRFOSS/kali-docs/arm/kali-linux-raspberry-pi/index.md

 The Raspberry Pi provides a SD card slot for mass storage and will attempt to boot off that device when the board is powered on.

 By default, the Kali Linux Raspberry Pi image has been streamlined with the minimum tools, similar to all the other ARM images.
-If you wish to upgrade the installation to a standard desktop installation, you can include the extra tools by installing the **kali-linux-full** metapackage.
+If you wish to upgrade the installation to a standard desktop installation, you can include the extra tools by installing the **kali-linux-default** metapackage.
 For more information on metapackages, please refer to our [tools page](http://tools.kali.org/kali-metapackages).

 ## Kali Linux on Raspberry Pi — Pre-built Version